Environmental Services Program

 Total: Includes all metals, inorganically and organically bound, both dissolved and particulate.
 Will give a unrealistic high value of those metals that are biological available to aquatic organisms.

 Not all metals are acutely toxic in small concentrations.
-The "heavy metals" include copper (Cu), iron (Fe), cadmium (Cd), zinc (Zn), mercury (Hg), and lead (Pb) and are the most toxic to aquatic organisms.
+The "heavy metals" include copper, or Cu, iron, or Fe, cadmium, or Cd, zinc, or Zn, mercury, or Hg, and lead, or Pb, and are the most toxic to aquatic organisms.
 Some water quality characteristics which affect metal toxicity include temperature, pH, hardness, alkalinity, suspended solids, redox potential and dissolved organic carbon.
 Metals can bind to many organic and inorganic compounds which reduces the toxicity of the metal.

 Nitrogen is important to all life.
 Nitrogen in the atmosphere or in the soil can go through many complex chemical and biological changes.
 It can be combined into living and non-living material and return back to the soil or air in a continuing cycle called the nitrogen cycle.

-Nitrogen occurs in natural waters in various forms, including nitrate (NO3), nitrate (NO2), and ammonia (NH3).
+Nitrogen occurs in natural waters in various forms, including nitrate, or NO3, nitrite, or NO2, and ammonia, or NH3.
 Nitrate is the most common form tested.
-Test results are usually expressed as nitrate-nitrogen (NO3-N), which simply means nitrogen in the form of nitrate.
+Test results are usually expressed as nitrate-nitrogen, or NO3-N, which simply means nitrogen in the form of nitrate.
 Ammonia is the least stable form of nitrogen and thus difficult to measure accurately.
-Nitrite is less stable and usually present in much lower amounts that nitrate.
+Nitrite is less stable and usually present in much lower amounts than nitrate.

 These three compounds are interrelated through the process of nitrification, the biological oxidation of ammonia to nitrate.
 In this process nitrite is produced as an intermediate product.